SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/simulator.md

     content: "With the simulator you can create devices that simulate the same level of functionality as connected hardware devices.

   A simulator uses a playlist to simulate messages that the device sends to the Cumulocity IoT platform.
 A playlist is a series of instructions that the simulator executes one after the other.

   An instruction can either send a message (measurements, alarms, events, and inventory) or wait for a specified time (sleep).
 For each simulator, you can create instructions specifying what the simulator is supposed to do.

-  To create a new simulator, click **Add simulator** at the top right and follow the instructions in the *Device Management > Simulator* section in the *User guide*."
+  To create a new simulator, click **Add simulator** at the top right and follow the instructions in the *User guide*."
 ---

 With the {{< product-c8y-iot >}} simulator all aspects of IoT devices can be simulated, as